-Term Meaning their Affiliates and a reference to a 'Brookfield Group Member' or a 'member of the Brookfield Group' is to any of those persons.

-Brookfield Infrastructure

-Brookfield Material Adverse Change

-an event, change, condition, matter, circumstance or thing occurring before, on or after the date of the Implementation Deed (each a Specified Event) which, whether individually or when aggregated with all such events, changes, conditions, matters, circumstances or things of a like kind that have occurred or are reasonably likely to occur, has had or would be considered reasonably likely to have:

-- 1 a material adverse effect on the business, assets, liabilities, financial or trading position, profitability or prospects of the BIP Group taken as a whole; or - 2 without limiting the generality of paragraph 1 above: - the effect of a diminution in the value of the consolidated net tangible assets of BIP by at least 20% against what it would reasonably have been expected to have been but for such Specified Event; or - the effect of a diminution in the consolidated EBITDA of BIP by at least 20% in any financial year for the BIP Group against what they would reasonably have been expected to have been but for such Specified Event.

-other than those events, changes, conditions, matters, circumstances or things:

-- 3 required or permitted by this deed, either of the Transactions or the transactions contemplated by any of them; - 4 that are Fairly Disclosed in Brookfield's Disclosure Materials; - 5 agreed to in writing by Asciano; - 6 that BIP Fairly Disclosed in a document lodged by it with the Canadian securities regulatory authorities or the U.S. Securities and Exchange Commission, since 1 January 2014; - 7 resulting from changes in law or in general economic, political or business conditions; or - 8 resulting from any change occurring directly as a result of a general deterioration in equity markets, interest rates, exchange rates or credit spreads, that impacts BIP and its competitors in a similar manner.

-Brookfield Prescribed Occurrence
+Term Meaning BIP Pro Forma Financial Information has the meaning in Section 8.2 of this Bidder's Statement.
+BIP Securities BIP Interests and Preferred Units.
+BIP Securityholder a registered holder of BIP Securities from time to time.
+Board the board of directors of Asciano.
+Brookfield BAM and its Affiliates other than Brookfield Infrastructure.
+Brookfield Group means collectively BIP, Brookfield Asset Management and BIF and each of their Affiliates and a reference to a 'Brookfield Group Member' or a 'member of the Brookfield Group' is to any of those persons.
+Brookfield Infrastructure means BIP, collectively with its subsidiary entities (including BILP) and the Operating Entities.
+Brookfield Material Adverse Change an event, change, condition, matter, circumstance or thing occurring before, on or after the date of the Implementation Deed (each a Specified Event ) which, whether individually or when aggregated with all such events, changes, conditions, matters, circumstances or things of a like kind that have occurred or are reasonably likely to occur, has had or would be considered reasonably likely to have: a material adverse effect on the business, assets, liabilities, financial or trading position, profitability or prospects of the BIP Group taken as a whole; or 2. without limiting the generality of paragraph 1 above: the effect of a diminution in the value of the consolidated net tangible assets of BIP by at least 20% against what it would reasonably have been expected to have been but for such Specified Event; or the effect of a diminution in the consolidated EBITDA of BIP by at least 20% in any financial year for the BIP Group against what they would reasonably have been expected to have been but for such Specified Event, other than those events, changes, conditions, matters, circumstances or things: required or permitted by this deed, either of the Transactions or the transactions contemplated by any of them; 4. that are Fairly Disclosed in Brookfield's Disclosure Materials; 5. agreed to in writing by Asciano; 6. that BIP Fairly Disclosed in a document lodged by it with the Canadian securities regulatory authorities or the U.S. Securities and Exchange Commission, since 1 January 2014; 7. resulting from changes in law or in general economic, political or business conditions; or 8. resulting from any change occurring directly as a result of a general deterioration in equity markets, interest rates, exchange rates or credit spreads, that impacts BIP and its competitors in a similar manner.
+Brookfield Prescribed other than as: Occurrence required or permitted by the Implementation Deed, either of the Transactions or the transactions contemplated by any of them; Fairly Disclosed in Brookfield's Disclosure Materials (as that term is defined in the Implementation Deed; agreed to in writing by Asciano (such agreement not to be unreasonably withheld or delayed); or Fairly Disclosed by Brookfield in an announcement made by Brookfield to the Toronto Stock Exchange or the New York Stock Exchange, or a document lodged by it with any Canadian or U.S. securities regulatory authorities, since 1 January 2014; the occurrence of any of the following (and, for the avoidance of doubt, in the case of any occurrence subject to a monetary threshold, the monetary threshold stated will be exclusive of and in addition to any amount required, permitted, agreed to or disclosed as provide above): 5.
+BIP converting all or any of the BIP Interests into a larger or smaller number of BIP Interests; BIP reclassifying, combining, splitting or redeeming or repurchasing directly or indirectly any of the BIP Interests (but not including purchases under BIP's normal course issuer bid approved by TSX);

-other than as:

-- 1 required or permitted by the Implementation Deed, either of the Transactions or the transactions contemplated by any of them; - 2 Fairly Disclosed in Brookfield's Disclosure Materials (as that term is defined in the Implementation Deed; - 3 agreed to in writing by Asciano (such agreement not to be unreasonably withheld or delayed); or the occurrence of any of the following (and, for the avoidance of doubt, in the case of any occurrence subject to a monetary threshold, the monetary threshold stated will be exclusive of and in addition to any amount required, permitted, agreed to or disclosed as provide above):

-4 Fairly Disclosed by Brookfield in an announcement made by Brookfield to the Toronto Stock Exchange or the New York Stock Exchange, or a document lodged by it with any Canadian or U.S. securities regulatory authorities, since 1 January 2014;